Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Experiments

 \subsection{Ablation Study}

 \textbf{Video Retriever} As reported in~\Cref{tab:ablation_vr}, each component of our video retriever contributes to the performance.
-Both image and subtitle in the video play an important role in video retrieval.
-When sampling positives for contrastive learning, it is effective to extract strong relevant sample from within the query-related moment, as all content within that range is inherently pertinent to the query.
-Additionally, selecting weak relevant sample from beyond the range of the moment is equally valid, considering the contextual relevance of the video.
-Retrieval accuracy decreases when we exclude relevant content sampling, where we employ the sampling method from the previous methods~\cite{zhang2021video}, i.e., selecting the frame in the correct video with the highest similarity to the query as the positive sample.
-This is because this method makes it difficult to learn the relevance of the query and the query-related moment.
+Both image and subtitle in the video play important roles in video retrieval.
+When sampling positive examples for contrastive learning, it is effective to extract strong relevant samples from the query-related moment, as the content within that scope is explicitly related to the query.
+Furthermore, selecting weak relevant samples from outside the moment is also effective.
+However, Retrieval accuracy decreases when we exclude relevant content sampling, where we employ the sampling method from the previous methods~\cite{zhang2021video}, i.e., selecting the clip with the highest similarity to the query from all content of correct video as positive sample.
+This approach can make it challenging to learn the relevance between the query and the query-related moment.

+We further investigate the effect of the weak relevant loss weight $\lambda$ in~\Cref{equ:loss_strong_weak} on VR.
+As shown in~\Cref{fig:weight_weak_relevant}, the retrieval accuracy is highest when the weight is set to 0.5.
+However, the accuracy decreases with the weight greater than 0.5, because weak relevant samples are not always explicitly related to the query, and a smaller weight can mitigate the negative impact of their uncertain relevance.

-In~\Cref{tab:pooling_vr}, we report the results of different pooling methods in the retriever.
-Modality-specific pooling is superior to two other frequently utilized pooling methods, verifying the discrepancy in relevance across modalities to the query in our motivation.
-A visualization is depicted in~\Cref{fig:heat_query}, illustrating the weights of individual words composing the query representation.
-Words with higher weights are indicated by a redder color.
-"Penny enters the apartment holding a mug" in the query has more weight for the image query, while "saying that she needs coffee" has more weight for the subtitle.
-The former describes an action likely to be related to vision, and the latter is more likely associated with text.
+In~\Cref{tab:pooling_vr}, we report the results of various pooling methods in the retriever.
+Modality-specific pooling outperforms the two other commonly used pooling methods, confirming the discrepancy in relevance across modalities to the query, as motivated in our approach.
+A visualization is provided in \Cref{fig:heat_query}, showing the weights of individual words that compose the query representation.
+Words with higher weights are indicated by a darker shade of red.
+For instance, “Penny enters the apartment holding a mug” in the query has higher weight for the image query, reflecting its visual nature, whereas “saying that she needs coffee” has higher weight for the subtitle, suggesting a stronger association with textual information.